Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

 \textbf{ROME, MEMIT, PMET, AlphaEdit:} In the case of ROME, we set the 5th layer as the editing layer, while for the other three methods, we choose the \{4, 5, 6, 7, 8\}-th layers as the editing layers.
 All methods are trained with 25 iterations and a learning rate of 5e-1.

-\textbf{GRACE, A-GRACE:} We insert an adapter into the down projection matrix of the 27th layer.
+\textbf{GRACE, A-GRACE:} We insert an adapter into the down projection matrix of an MLP from the later layers.
 The initial deferral radius of the key is set to 1, and the value corresponding to this key is fine-tuned for 30 iterations with a learning rate of 1.
 For the additional encoder introduced in A-GRACE, we follow the settings in the original study ~\cite{li2024model}, with a hidden layer dimension of 256, and train it for 100 epochs at a learning rate of 1e-4.

 \textbf{MALMEN:} The projection matrices of the last 5 layers of LLMs serve as the update targets for MALMEN.
 Initially, a hypernetwork containing two MLPs with a hidden layer dimension of 1920 is trained on the training set for predicting parameter shifts.
 This training process involves 1,000 iterations and a learning rate of 1e-5.
 During editing, the hidden states of the editing instance at the editing layers are cached first.
 Subsequently, the hypernetwork predicts the parameter shifts to facilitate the weight update process.